Hi, I'm Guido 👋

 Need help and want to collaborate?

-I'm exploring community leadership opportunities at companies with momentum.
+I'm taking on community leadership opportunities at companies with momentum.
 Where technical ecosystems can become genuine growth engines.

 Particularly interested in open source, AI, automation and privacy-focused organizations.